You are a United States citizen if:

 - You were born abroad to an unmarried US citizen father or mother, provided special requirements related to paternity acknowledgement, financial support, and physical presence are met;

-- You have completed the US Bureau of Citizenship and Immigration Services’ (UCIS) naturalization process.
+- You have completed the US Citizenship and Immigration Services’ (USCIS) naturalization process.